bradwilson/ansible-dev-pc/README.md

 ## Desktop vs. WSL 2 distributions

 Special affordances are made to enable support for WSL 2.
 Most of the GUI customization is not done, though some GUI applications are installed.
-Users will need to install an X server on their machine to run those GUI applications.
-I use (and strongly recommend) X410, which can be found in the [Microsoft Store](https://www.microsoft.com/en-us/p/x410/9nlp712zmn9q?activetab=pivot:overviewtab).
+Users will need to use Windows 11 (for WSLg) or install an X server on their machine to run those GUI applications.
+Instructions for enabling WSLg are available on [the WSLg GitHub project README](https://github.com/microsoft/wslg/blob/HEAD/README.md).

 ## Debian (all versions)

-* Alacritty is not available on Debian.
 * Insync is not available on Debian.
-* Microsoft TTF fonts are not available on Debian.

-## Debian 9

-* Flameshot is not available on Debian 9.
-* Gnome Tweaks tool is not available on Debian 9.

-## Debian 10

-* PowerShell Core is not (yet) supported on Debian 10.
-You can [download a v7 preview build manually](https://github.com/powershell/powershell#get-powershell) in the meantime.

 ## macOS